Rangisal/stock-analysis/README.md

 *As per the initial code, the search is done by one ticker at a time.
 The search has to be finished to start a new ticker.

 *As per the refactored code , the search is read any ticker, identify the value , add the volume in the same index as the code consists new 3 output arrays.
-See the attached code for the refernece.
+See the attached refactored code for the refernece.

   '1a) Create a ticker Index